-The lower ultimate disability incidence rate assumption by itself results in a 0.08 increase (improvement) in the long-range OASDI actuarial balance.
-Including recent disability data, the higher ultimate disability recovery rate assumption, the higher labor force participation rates expected because of the lower ultimate disability incidence rate assumption, and changes in near-term disability assumptions increased (improved) the actuarial balance by an additional 0.04 percent of payroll, for a combined total increase of 0.12 percent of payroll.
+The slightly higher disability incidence rates due to incorporating the effects of the PRW regulation result in a roughly 0.02 decrease (worsening) in the long-range OASDI actuarial balance.
+Including recent disability data and changes in near-term disability assumptions combine to increase the actuarial balance by less than 0.01 percent of payroll, partially offsetting the effects of the PRW regulation.